Vertsineu/reccli-ts/README.md

 - The original Python implementation has been re-written in TypeScript for better integration with modern JavaScript/TypeScript environments.
 - Added new functionality for **group cloud drive access**, allowing users to manage group-based operations in addition to individual account functionalities.

+## License

+This project continues to be licensed under the MIT License, and the original MIT License terms from the `reccli` project apply to the original codebase.